puzant/CSS-revision/README.md

 4. `space-between`: items are evenly distributed in the line
 5. `space-around`: items are evenly distributed in the line with equal spaces around them
 6. `space-evenly`: items are distributed so that spacing between any two items is equal

+- `align-items`: define the default behavior for how flex items are laid along the cross axis on the current line there are 6 values for the property
+1. `stretch`: stretch to fill the container
+2. `flex-start`: cross-start margin edge of the item is placed on the cross start line
+3. `flex-end`: cross-end margin edge of the itme is placed on the cross-end line
+4. `center`: items are centered in the cross-axis
+5. `baseline`: items are aligned such as thier baselines align

+-`align-content`: align's flex container's lines within when there an extra space in the cross axis there are 5 values for the property
+1. `flex-start`: lines are packed to the start of the container
+2. `flex-end`: lines are packed to the end of the container
+3. `center`: lines are packed to the center
+4. `space-between`: lines are evenly distributed, the first line is in start of the container, last line is at the end
+5. `space-around`: lines evenly distributed with equal space around each line
+6. `stretch`: lines stretch to take up the remaning space

 ## Position